 Following the completion of your transaction, we do not store your credit or debit card details.
-All card details and validation codes are securely destroyed once the payment has been processed.
+All card details and validation codes are securely destroyed once the payment or donation has been processed.
 Only staff authorised and trained to process payments will be able to see your card details.

 If we receive an email containing any credit or debit card details, it will be immediately deleted, no payment will be taken and you will be notified about this.

 We use SagePay as our payment gateway and you can find out more about this here.

 Cookies are small, often encrypted text files, located in your browser directories.
 They are used by web developers to help users navigate their websites efficiently and perform certain functions.
 Due to their core role of enhancing/enabling usability or site processes, disabling cookies may prevent users from using certain websites.
 There are different types of cookies, each used to do different things such as allowing you to navigate between pages on a website efficiently, remembering your preferences, or storing your username, account passwords or the contents of your shopping cart.

 Most web browsers automatically accept cookies but you can disable this function by changing the settings in your browser.
 To find out more about cookies including what they are, how to control them or how to delete them, please visit www.aboutcookies.org.

 CIRIA uses a number of cookies across all of our websites, including: